ryansch/stationeers/README.md

 **Interactive**

-For a quick test run Stationeers in interactive mode with the `-it' option. `--rm` deletes the container afterward. `CTRL+C` stops the server.
+For a quick test run Stationeers in interactive mode with the `-it` option. `--rm` deletes the container afterward. `CTRL+C` stops the server.

 ```console
 docker run -it --rm \